-• If you had a standard appeal to our plan at Level 1, you will automatically receive a standard appeal at Level 2.
-The review organization must give you an answer to your Level 2 Appeal within 30 calendar days of when it receives your appeal.

-• However, if the Independent Review Organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+- If you had a standard appeal to our plan at Level 1, you will automatically receive a standard appeal at Level 2.
+If your request is for a medical item or service, the review organization must give you an answer to your Level 2 Appeal within 30 calendar days of when it receives your appeal.
+If your request is for a Medicare Part B prescription drug, the review organization must give you an answer to your Level 2 Appeal within 7 calendar days of when it receives your appeal. - However, if your request is for a medical item or service, the Independent Review Organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+The Independent Review Organization can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.